trishh088/Analysis-of-Vaccination-Rates-in-California/README.md

 1) I did Explatory Data Analysis to understand the data provided and check if there are any outliers, Null, skewness, normality, correlation that can affect our analysis for both the delimited data frame and the time series data frame.
 2) I removed outliers, skewness to make sure that the data is normal and check if there is no correlation for the delimited data frame and removed trend and cyclicity in the time series data frame.
-3) Tried to answer multiple questions such as - mean U.S. vaccination rates from recent years, among districts, how are the vaccination rates for individual vaccines related?, how do these Californian vaccination levels compare to U.S. vaccination levels etc. using frequentist and bayesian tests
+3) Tried to answer multiple questions such as - mean U.S. vaccination rates from recent years, among districts, how are the vaccination rates for individual vaccines related?, how do these Californian vaccination levels compare to U.S. vaccination levels etc. using frequentist and bayesian tests.

 ### Conclusion
-Considering all the models I built, be it frequentist or Bayesian I saw that the results from both were matching, reinforcing confidence in the results.
+Considering all the models I built, be it frequentist or Bayesian, I saw that the results from both were matching, reinforcing confidence in the results.
 First I saw that if a student took one vaccine, there is a high chance that they took all the other vaccines like Polio, MMR, DTP, HepB.
 I also saw that having rules mandated in states affects the vaccination rate in a positive way and that belonging to a district which is below poverty line, there is a boost in vaccination probably.
 I could see that in the recent years the vaccination rate was pretty much constant.